AmeyaDaddikar/pageranker/README.md

 3. Maintains `_linkQueue` which is made thread safe using [async-mutex](https://www.npmjs.com/package/async-mutex).
 4. The `_handlePageVisit()` is called until the `_linkQueue` is empty.
 5. Saves the crawled results to a new JSON file for furture use (because crawling can take 2-5 mins for a regular webiste).
+6. Filters out visited sites and sites with hashPaths to save additional network calls.

 ### Screenshots